Why B2Bs should embrace D2C and how to get started

 Estimated reading time minutes

-Go global: No longer do you need to find and secure a partner to expand your international footprint; you can strategically select and enter new markets based on potential.
+Go global: Instead of having to find and secure partners to expand your international footprint, you can strategically select and enter new markets based on potential.
 You can also easily enable cross-border selling to get your products in front of the right customer segment in the right market.

 Why commercetools is the perfect fit for D2C